opendocsg/slw-judgments-backfill/2014_SGHC_7/report.md

 80     In _Public Prosecutor v NF_ , the 48-year-old offender raped his 15-year-old daughter once.
 He also had criminal antecedents for housebreaking, theft and drug offences.
 He was sentenced to 15 years’ imprisonment and 15 strokes of the cane for the rape charge.

-81     In _Public Prosecutor v YD_ [2009] 1 SLR(R) 261, the 37-year-old offender had claimed trial to 16 charges of statutory rape under s 375(e) of the Penal Code (Cap 224, 1985 Rev Ed) and 26 charges of having carnal intercourse against the order of nature ( _viz_ ., fellatio), offences punishable under s 377 of the Penal Code.
+81     In _Public Prosecutor v YD_ <span class="citation">[2009] 1 SLR(R) 261</span>, the 37-year-old offender had claimed trial to 16 charges of statutory rape under s 375(e) of the Penal Code (Cap 224, 1985 Rev Ed) and 26 charges of having carnal intercourse against the order of nature ( _viz_ ., fellatio), offences punishable under s 377 of the Penal Code.
 The victim was his step-daughter when she was between 11 and 13 years old.
 He was sentenced to a total sentence of 25 years’ imprisonment and 24 strokes of the cane.

-82     In _Public Prosecutor v AHB_ [2010] SGHC 138, the 43-year-old offender faced 2 charges for outrage of modesty under s 354 of the Penal Code (Cap 224, 1985 Rev Ed), 1 charge of carnal intercourse against the order of nature ( _viz_ ., fellatio) punishable under s 377 of the Penal Code, 3 charges of rape, 1 charge for sexual penetration punishable under s 376(3) of the Penal Code and 1 charge for possession of obscene films under s 30(1) of the Films Act (Cap 107, 1998 Rev Ed).
+82     In _Public Prosecutor v AHB_ <span class="citation">[2010] SGHC 138</span>, the 43-year-old offender faced 2 charges for outrage of modesty under s 354 of the Penal Code (Cap 224, 1985 Rev Ed), 1 charge of carnal intercourse against the order of nature ( _viz_ ., fellatio) punishable under s 377 of the Penal Code, 3 charges of rape, 1 charge for sexual penetration punishable under s 376(3) of the Penal Code and 1 charge for possession of obscene films under s 30(1) of the Films Act (Cap 107, 1998 Rev Ed).
 The victim of the sexual offences was his biological daughter who was 14 to 16 years old when the offences were committed.
 She was impregnated.
 He was given a total sentence of 36 years’ imprisonment and 24 strokes of the cane.

 83     These sentencing precedents on rapes indicate that the courts have been imposing harsh sentences for similar types of cases.